ronaldoussoren/pyobjc/docs/index.rst

 Release information
 -------------------

+PyObjC 9 will support Python 3.7 and later.

 PyObjC 8.5 was released on 2022-04-19.
 See the :doc:`changelog <changelog>` for more information.
 PyObjC 8 supports Python 3.6 and later.

 PyObjC 5.3 is the last version supporting Python 2 and was released on 2019-10-16.